jhordyess/data-unit-converter/README.md

 See live: [https://jhordyess.github.io/data-unit-converter/](https://jhordyess.github.io/data-unit-converter/)

 Also was tested as a Docker image.
-Use the `Dockerfile.prod` to build.
+Use the `Dockerfile` to build, map port 80 to port 80, run the container, and visit [http://localhost/data-unit-converter/](http://localhost/data-unit-converter/).

 ---